OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 - Audit Removable Storage
 ```

-**b) Identifying data entities**
+**b) Identify data entities**

-After understanding the security context provided by an event log or table, we can identify network concepts that are involved in the activity that triggered the generation of telemetry.
-At Open Threat Research (OTR), we called these network concepts `data entities`.
-Before we continue, it is important to understand that there is not a right way to define data entities because it depends on the level of detail of your analysis and the relaity of every organization.
-Continuing with our example, by reviewing event 4656 data dictionary we can identify data entities such as an `user` and an object that can represent a `file`, a `windows registry key`, or a `process`.
+After understanding the context provided by an event log, we can categorize the metadata that it provides.
+For example, in event 4656, there is information about a `user` requesting access to an `object`.
+These two elements identified in the event are what we call entities and as we also mentioned before, an object can represent multiple things.
+Therefore, we can easily document more than 2 entities in this event.

-**c) Identifying relationships among data entities**
+**c) Identify relationships among data entities**

-Based on the documentation of security event 4656, we were able to understand that this event was generated because there was a `request of access to an object`.
-We also identified data entities that were involved on this action such as a user, a file, a windows registry key, and a process.
-Using these concepts as a reference, we can start describing interactions among data entities through detection relationships.
-The image below shows some of the relationships that we have identified so far:
+Based on the previous section, we can now identify the activity that connects our entities.
+The main entity performing the action would be the `source` while the other one is the `target`.
+In event 4656, the `user` is the `source` meanwhile `file`, `Windows registry`, and `process` would be considered `targets`.
+Finally, the action of `requesting access` would be the `relationship`.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_01_relationships_among_entities.png)

-# Operationalizing Detection Relationships

-There are different ways we can leverage OSSEM detection relationships in order to expedite security operations activities within our organization such as `representation of adversary behavior` and `identification of relevant security telemetry`.
-For the purpose of this blogpost, I will share a use case related to filtering Microsoft Security Auditing telemetry through XPath queries based on detection relationships.

-### How can we filter Microsoft Security Auditing Telemetry?
+# What Can We Do with All this Information?

+There are several things you can do with the research shared through OSSEM DM.
+The example we are covering in this post is related to the creation of Windows Event XPath queries to create custom filters and explore Windows security events.
+You might be asking yourself how this is possible from YAML files.
+We carefully worked on the schema of each relationship in the project to allow the output of the research to be in different formats.
+For example, XML.

+## Can't You Filter Events via Event Viewer?

+Yes, but there are some limitations when trying to do it all only via the main UI filters.
+There are some additional options that could help you to customize your searching.
+Let's walk through an example of how to filter events via Event Viewer:

-**a) Collecting telemetry through Event Viewer**
+**a) Exploring Events via Event Viewer**

-When it comes to Security Auditing telemetry collection, one of the main applications used by the InfoSec community is `EventViewer`.
-In the image below, you can see `Security` logs under the `Windows Logs` group.
-We have colected different event logs such as `4688`, `4656`, and `5156`.
+If you open Event Viewer and go to `Windows Logs` > `Security`, you can see different event logs such as `4688`, `4656`, and `5156`.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_02_event_viewer_application.png)

 **b) Filtering relevant telemetry**

-Even though it is really nice to collect every event log available from our network environment, we need to prioritize the collection of security telemetry to support our analysis.
-We have two options when trying to filter our current logs, `Filter` and `XML`.
-Let's filter event `4656` as an example by using the Filter option.
-When you use the this option, EventViewer will automatically create a `XPath query` in xml format for you.
+If you did not know, when you select the option to filter the current log, there are two ways to do this.
+One is named `Filter` and the other one `XML`.
+When you use the `Filter` option, the application will automatically create an `XPath query` that you can see if you switch the filter option to `XML`.
+Let's use this basic filter to only show events of `EventID` 4656.
+The difference between `Filter` and `XML` is that with `XML` we have more freedom to search for patterns in the event that go beyond the `EventID`, `Event Level`, `Task Category` and even `Event Sources`.
+With `XML`, you can access the `EventData` node of the XML representation of the security event.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_03_event_viewer_filters.png)

-In the image below, we can see only events 4656 after applying our filter.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_04_event_4656_filtered.png)

-**c) Filtering relevant telemetry (XPath Queries)**

-Even though the `Filter` option allows you to reduce the number of event logs to review, it has limitations when accessing other parameters to perform a more complex queries.
-If we want to define a filter considering different data fields and multiple event logs, using `XPath queries` is a better option.

-### Transforming Detection Relationships into XPath Queries using PowerShell
+## Create XPath Queries Mapped to MITRE ATT&CK

-As it was described previously, if we want to filter Microsoft Security Auditing telemetry using a more complex logic and multiple event logs, we should use XPath queries.
-Let's say we want to filter telemetry documented in the OSSEM detection relationships project.
-We will need to translate every relationship content, currently in yaml format, in `XPath` form.
-We will use PowerShell to complete thi process.
+As mentioned before, if we want to filter Windows Security events using a more complex logic, we would use XPath queries.
+Let's use all the relationships that we have already mapped to the [MITRE-ATT&CK](https://github.com/OTRF/OSSEM-DM/tree/main/use-cases/mitre_attack) project, translate them to XML documents, validate the search patterns and export XPath queries all via PowerShell.

+In OSSEM DM, we programmatically create multiple files as part of the use cases we cover by processing every single relationship in YAML format.
+As mentioned before, we map everything to ATT&CK and we save the output as [JSON](https://raw.githubusercontent.com/OTRF/OSSEM-DM/main/use-cases/mitre_attack/techniques_to_events_mapping.json) and [YAML](https://raw.githubusercontent.com/OTRF/OSSEM-DM/main/use-cases/mitre_attack/techniques_to_events_mapping.yaml) files.
+For this post, we are going to use the JSON one.

-**a) Downloading detection relationships mapped to ATT&CK**
+**a) Download relationships mapped to ATT&CK**

-Within the OSSEM - Detection Modeling project, the Open Threat Research (OTR) community is documenting different use cases in which we leverage the concept of detection relationships.
-One of these use cases is [MITRE-ATT&CK](https://github.com/OTRF/OSSEM-DM/tree/main/use-cases/mitre_attack).
-Within this folder, you can find a `JSON` file that contains all the metadata for every detection relationship that is mapped to the ATT&CK framework.
-This file is updated programatically after orginial yaml files are created and updated.

 - Open PowerShell with Administrator rights.